 Keep reading to learn more about the features and benefits of the H2Option, and let us know why you’re choosing a dual-flush toilet.

 - 6 Unique Features – American Standard H2Option

 American Standard H2Option Review

 Let’s have a look at the details of the American Standard H2Option.

 Flushing System and Cleaning

 With its low volume partial-flush capability, this toilet is EPA WaterSense certified, making users eligible for consumer rebates on their water bills.
-These flushing options combined with the PowerWash rim-cleaning feature ensure effective flushing capability.
-Additionally, the EverClean surface helps present bacteria, odors, and mold from building up.
+Further, these flushing options combined with the PowerWash rim-cleaning feature ensure effective flushing capability.
+Additionally, the EverClean surface helps prevent bacteria, odors, and mold from building up.

 Let’s look at 6 key features of the American Standard H2Option Toilet:

 The full flush of this toilet uses 1.6 gallons, which doesn’t meet the EPA WaterSense standards.
 However, the partial flush does comply and will still be eligible for rebates on your water bills, depending on location.

 2. Build Quality